blogs.sanpreetsingh.com

 Intimacy often returns in quieter stages, not in one big cinematic comeback moment where background violins start playing for no reason.

-The relationship begins to feel less tense around the subject of closeness.
+The relationship begins to feel less tense around closeness.
 Conversations become calmer.
-The topic no longer feels like an emotional trap.
+The subject no longer feels like an emotional trap.

-Small moments of affection, kindness, softness, and ease begin to feel more natural again.
+Small moments of affection, kindness, softness, and ease begin to feel more comfortable again.
 The relationship feels less defensive.

 Partners begin to believe that honesty will not automatically lead to blame, shame, or pressure.
 Emotional steadiness starts replacing emotional uncertainty.